 Real-time Market Research for Brands: Spotlight on Reynazran RoyonoAn interview with 37-year-old founder and CEO of Snapcart

-For the third of our spotlights on the theme of Insight, we sat down with Reynazran Royono to talk about how he leveraged his extensive experience in fast-moving consumer goods and online commerce to build Snapcart, a mobile app that helps brands understand offline shopper behaviour in real-time.
+We sat down with Reynazran Royono to talk about how he leveraged his extensive experience in fast-moving consumer goods and online commerce to build Snapcart, a mobile app that helps brands understand offline shopper behavior in real-time.
 Here’s part of our conversation.

 No data, no action